Jonathan Booth, CFA, CPA/ABV

 While at KPMG, he served as the only South Louisiana member on the KPMG Point-of-View group, an internal group of highly rated employees across the United States focused on strategic initiatives and determining best practices.

 Subsequent to KPMG, he worked for a year in Governor Bobby Jindal’s administration as the Assistant Director of State Economic Competitiveness, a subgroup of the Department of Economic Development serving as a brain trust to work on the Department’s most complex issues, including the State’s economic policy.
 The group was comprised of four members, including graduates from the London School of Economics, the Wharton School of Business, and the Louisiana State University MBA program in addition to Jonathan.
 Among a number of other significant projects, he helped craft the department-wide business plan for Fiscal Year 2009-2010, which further developed his strategic planning capabilities.
 He also met with representatives of the business community to help resolve issues or to hear proposals, which gave him further insight into various industries and business models.

 Jonathan earned a bachelor’s of science in accounting from Louisiana State University, graduating summa cum laude, and earned a master of science in accounting from LSU, graduating top of his class with a perfect 4.0 GPA.
-He is a member of the CFA Institute, the CFA Society of Louisiana, the AICPA, and the Society of Louisiana CPA’s.
-He is actively involved in the Knights of Columbus, Council 3743 at St. Aloysius and is a member of the Catholic High School Alumni Association Board of Directors.
+He is a member of the CFA Institute, the CFA Society of Louisiana, and the AICPA.
+He is a member of the Knights of Columbus, Council 3743 at St. Aloysius and is a former member of the Catholic High School Alumni Association Board of Directors.